OctavianRotari/CV/README.md

 ####www.octavianrotari.com

-I am an enthusiastic coder who recently graduated from Makers Academy, a highly selective coding bootcamp in London.
+I am an enthusiastic coder who graduated from Makers Academy, a highly selective coding bootcamp in London.
 During my time at Makers, I have discovered I have a natural aptitute for aesthetics and styling of websites and mobile applications.
-I am looking for a Junior Developer job in London with a company that is fast-paced and looking to grow their market presence.
+I am looking for a Junior Developer job in Edinburgh with a company that is fast-paced and looking to grow their market presence.
 I enjoy working with others and see myself fitting in a team where pairing and TDD/BDD practices are valued.

 ### Skills